tedneward/Azgaarnoth/Classes/Warlock/Invocations.md

 ### Maddening Poison
 When you deal poison damage to a creature using a warlock spell or feature, you ignore resistance to poison damage unless the creature has resistance or immunity to psychic damage, and you treat vulnerability to psychic damage as vulnerability to both damage types.

+### Minions of Darkness
+*Prerequisite: 5th level*

+You can cast [shadow spies](../../Magic/Spells/shadow-spies.md) using a warlock spell slot.
+Once you use this invocation, you must finish a long rest before you can use it again.

+If you have the Pact of the Cauldron (from Legends of Prestige & Prowess), you can use your magic cauldron as the material component for the spell.

+### Mirror World Summoning
+*Prerequisite: 18th level; Archfey or Enigma Patron*

+You can expend the 9th-level use of your Mystic Arcanum to cast [duplication](../../Magic/Spells/duplication.md).

+### Noxious Fumes
+When you deal acid damage to a creature using a warlock spell or feature, you can force the target to make a Constitution saving throw.
+On a failed save, the target is poisoned until the end of its next turn.
+Once you use this invocation, you must finish a long rest before you can use it again.

+### Perchance to Dream
+*Prerequisite: 15th level, Archfey Patron or Hag's Heritage invocation*

+You can expend the 8th-level use of your Mystic Arcanum to cast [sandman's slumber](../../Magic/Spells/sandmans-slumber.md).

+### Phantom Bargain
+*Prerequisite: 9th level*

+You can cast [spectral calling](../../Magic/Spells/spectral-calling.md) using a warlock spell slot.
+Once you use this invocation, you must finish a long rest before you can use it again.

+### Plaguebearer
+*Prerequisite: 12th levei Progenitor Patron*

+When you hit a creature with a natural weapon granted by your Cursed Shapechanger form, you can use your reaction to expend a warlock spell slot to cast [contagion](../../Magic/Spells/contagion.md) upon the target, requiring no components.

+Once you use this invocation, you must finish a long rest before you can use it again.

+### Plague Herald
+*Prerequisite: 18th level; Celestial or Undead Patron or Hag's Heritage invocation*

+You can expend the 9th-level use of your Mystic Arcanum to cast [pestilence](../../Magic/Spells/pestilence.md).

+### Prismatic Blaze
+When you deal fire damage to a creature that isn't blinded using a warlock spell or feature, you can force the target to make a Wisdom saving throw.
+On a failed save, the target becomes charmed until the end of its next turn.
+While charmed in this way, the target is incapacitated and has a speed of 0.
+The effect ends if the target takes any additional damage or if someone else uses an action to shake it out of its stupor.
+Once you use this invocation, you must finish a long rest before you can use it again.

 ### Psychic Convulsion
 When you deal psychic damage to a creature using a warlock spell or feature, you can force the target to make a Constitution saving throw.
 On a failed save, the target drops whatever it is holding and is restrained until the start of your next turn.